rwieruch/blog_robinwieruch_content/visual-regression-testing-react-storybook.md

 npm run test:snapshot
 {{< /highlight >}}

 Otherwise, you need to make at least sure to have Jest up and running, because it is used for the Storybook Storyshot addon.
 You can read up every detail about the installation in the {{% a_blank "official documenation of Storyshots" "https://github.com/storybooks/storybook/tree/master/addons/storyshots" %}}.

-Afterward, you can install the Storybook Storyshots addon for your project on your command line:
+In order to get Storyshots running with Jest, you need to install the following package:

 {{< highlight javascript >}}
-npm install @storybook/addon-storyshots --save-dev
+npm install babel-plugin-require-context-hook/register --save-dev
 {{< /highlight >}}

-In the next step, there needs to be a configurational part where Storybook and Jest are connected to transform the stories into automatic snapshot tests.
-Therefore, create a *test/jest.setup.js* file for Jest next to your *test/jest.config.json* file.
-In this new file, you can initialize the Storyshots addon.
+Use it in your *.babelrc* file:

-{{< highlight javascript >}}
+{{< highlight javascript "hl_lines=6 7 8 9 10" >}}
-import initStoryshots from '@storybook/addon-storyshots';

-initStoryshots();
+{
+  "presets": [
+    "@babel/preset-env",
+    "@babel/preset-react"
+  ],
+  "env": {
+    "test": {
+      "plugins": ["require-context-hook"]
+    }
+  }
+}
 {{< /highlight >}}

+And include it in a new *test/jest.setup* file:

+{{< highlight javascript "hl_lines=2 3" >}}
+import registerRequireContextHook from 'babel-plugin-require-context-hook/register';

+registerRequireContextHook();
+{{< /highlight >}}

-In order to run the setup file, which initializes and transforms the stories to snapshot tests, before your actual snapshot tests are executed, you need to include the new file in the *test/jest.config.json* file.
+In order to run the setup file, which initializes and transforms the stories to snapshot tests before your actual snapshot tests are executed, you need to include the new file in the *test/jest.config.json* file.

 {{< highlight javascript "hl_lines=4" >}}
 {